-Given the lack of a pre-improvement energy baseline against which to measure energy savings and the difficulty of isolating and assigning portions of New Construction Project costs to specific Energy Improvements, the Standard SIR Technical Review process is not applicable.
+Given the lack of a pre-improvement energy baseline against which to measure energy savings and the difficulty of isolating and assigning portions of Nnew Ceonstruction Project, repositioning, and gut rehabilitation project costs to specific Energy Improvements, the Standard SIR Technical Review process (described in Section 2 and the Technical Standards) is not applicable.
+An alternate methodology will apply.
+For these Qualifying Projects, the allowable C-PACE financing is based on the design level of energy performance exceeding the applicable building energy code.
 When seeking financing for energy-related measures, C-PACE eligibility for New Construction Projects will instead be determined by the overall energy performance of the property above the applicable building energy code.
-Energy-related New Construction Projects must demonstrate a minimum level of energy performance, above the applicable building energy code.
-See Appendix N.
+Energy-related New Construction Projects must demonstrate a minimum level of energy performance, above the applicable building energy performance, above the applicable building energy performance.

-For energy-related measures, the Green Bank's Technical Administrator will evaluate the base line and design levels of energy modeling submitted by Qualified Projects and determine the percentage by which the design exceeds the base line.
+FFor energy-related measures, the Green Bank's Technical Administrator will evaluate the base line and design levels of energy modeling submitted by Qualified Projects and determine the percentage by which the design exceeds the base line.
 The Green Bank will determine the Total Eligible Construction Costs (TECC) and identify the total C-PACE funding available.
 See Appendix F for costs and details.